People in the Lab

 email: jlozier <at> ua.edu

 My own work tends to focus on projects with both applied and basic components, so I encourage students who are also interested in studying interesting ecological and evolutionary aspects of topics like conservation, invasive species, or pollination.
 Research in the lab will deal mostly with insects like bumble bees, aphids, and parasitoids, but projects span across all sorts of animals so people interested in applying genetic tools to their organism of interest should feel free to contact me.
 Come on and apply to the Department of Biological Sciences!

 Dr. Jeff Lozier's Curriculum Vitae | Google Scholar

 Meaghan Pimsler, life-long bug nerd, is excited to begin working with bumblebees here at the University of Alabama after finishing her postgraduate education at Texas A&M University.
 Meaghan will be working on our NSF study of latitude and altitude adaptation, specifically bringing her expertise of RNAseq to the project.

-Jason will be coming to UA from our hated rivals Ole Miss, where he has been working with Brice Noonan on biogeography of islands, focusing on ants of Madagascar.
+Jason is at UA from our hated rivals Ole Miss, where he worked with Brice Noonan on biogeography of islands, focusing on ants of Madagascar.
 Jason has broad interests, including invasive species, biogeography, and general population genetics.
-Jason will be working on “new generation” methods in population genomics to examine phylogeography of different color morphs in the bumble bee Bombus bifarius and to look at local adaptation in montane bees.
+Jason has been working on “new generation” methods in population genomics to examine phylogeography of different color morphs in the bumble bee Bombus bifarius and to look at local adaptation in montane bees.

 Undergraduate Student Researchers